bradjohnl/gpt_python_cli/README.md

 Contributions are welcome!
 If you'd like to help improve this project, please submit a pull request with your changes or create an issue to discuss your ideas.

+## Known issues:
+- [ ] JSON data needs to be split into approx. 1MB chunks otherwise the error: `AssertionError: The batch size should not be larger than 2048.` will occur.
+There is an open bug on gpt_index tracking this issue: https://github.com/jerryjliu/gpt_index/issues/517

 ## TODOs:

 - [ ] Add support for other models (e.g. image, audio, etc.)